hyqshr/My-Algorithm-and-Data-Structure/README.md

     height[s] = n  # longest path from source to sink is less than n long excess[s] = float("inf")
-    # send as much flow as possible to neighbours of source
+    # initialize: send as much flow as possible to neighbours of source
     for v in range(1,n):
          push(s, v)